 Describe the State Program addressed by the Method of Distribution: Within the Priority Needs to Preserve and Construct Affordable Housing and Reduce Homelessness, HTF funds will be used to increase and preserve the supply of rental housing for extremely low-income households, particularly the homeless, disabled, elderly, and other disadvantaged populations, including homeless families.
-The rental units must not exceed the HOME maximum per-unit subsidy limits and HUD-established rent limits will be required for each assisted unit.
+The rental units must not exceed the HOME maximum per-unit subsidy limits, and HUD-established rent limits will be required for each assisted unit.
 The Department will not use HTF funds to assist first-time homebuyers, for homeownership housing financing, or for refinancing existing debt.
+The Department will conduct a two-phase competitive grant process as described in the following paragraph.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria: The Department will conduct a two-phase competitive grant process to receive and prioritize project proposals from eligible entities.
-The Phase One application (Intent to Apply) will identify how closely a proposed project meets the intent of the State of Montana Consolidated Plan and HTF Program goals and objectives without requiring extensive work by applicants prior to a determination of project readiness.
+The Phase One application (Intent to Apply) will identify how closely a proposed project meets the intent of the 2015-2020 Consolidated Plan and HTF Program goals and objectives without requiring extensive work by applicants prior to a determination of project readiness.
 Those projects that best demonstrate alignment with these goals and objectives will be invited to the Phase Two application process.
-Phase Two applications will be ranked according to the applicant's ability to best meet the intent of the State of Montana Consolidated Plan and HTF Program goals and objectives, demonstrate long-term financial feasibility, and document public engagement and community support.
-HTF Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/Programs/HTF.
+Phase One applications can be submitted at any time to the Department.
+The Department will review and determine, in no more than 30 days from the date of submission, eligibility for Phase Two.
+Any Phase One applications submitted after the Phase Two due date will be considered during the subsequent HTF funding cycle.
+Phase Two applications will be ranked to determine how closely a project aligns with the intent of the 2015-2020 Consolidated Plan and HTF Program goals and objectives and ranking criteria.
+This is more fully described in the HTF narrative of AP-90.
+HTF Program applications, grant application guidelines, the project administration manual, and other relevant information and resources available the Commerce website are on at http://comdev.mt.gov/Programs/HTF.

-Describe how resources will be allocated among funding categories: For Plan Year Three, the State of Montana will allocate approximately \$2,700,000 in HTF resources to complete HTF Program activities; \$2,000,000 designated for preserving and constructing affordable housing; and \$700,000 is designated for reducing homelessness.
+Describe how resources will be allocated among funding categories: For Plan Year Four, the State of Montana will allocate approximately \$2,700,000 in HTF resources to complete HTF program activities, with \$2,000,000 designated for preserving and constructing affordable housing and \$700,000 designated for reducing homelessness.
 The allocation amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.
 If no applications are submitted to the HTF program to address homelessness activities, then 100% of the funds will be used for housing preservation and new construction activities to benefit extremely low-income households.